yeswework/fabrica-dev-kit/README.md

-#WP Atelier
+#Fabrica for WordPress
 ##What is it?
 A self-installing virtual-machine based WordPress development environment which includes a starter theme, build script, and a small but very powerful set of default tools to make WordPress theme (or plugin) development more straightforward, agile and enjoyable than ever before.

 ##Who is it for?
 Theme (and also plugin) developers who want to speed up and and improve their workflow.
-WP Atelier automates just about every part of the process – from set up, through development, to deployment – using best-in-class tools and and both following and encouraging all kinds of best practices.
+Fabrica automates just about every part of the process – from set up, through development, to deployment – using best-in-class tools and and both following and encouraging all kinds of best practices.
 It is also readily customizable.

 ##What exactly does it do?
 * **Fully installs and configures an independent development environment for each project.**
     * Via [Vagrant](https://www.vagrantup.com/), installs and configures a virtual machine running the [Nginx](https://nginx.org/) web server with [PHP-FPM](https://php-fpm.org/), for super-fast local development.
 Each project has its own virtual machine: this is more efficient, reliable and secure than a one-size-fits-all setup like MAMP.
-    * Maps the project's virtual machine to your chosen development domain (eg. `myproject.dev`) by automatically modifying the local `hosts` file, for no-fuss browser access.
+    * Maps the project's virtual machine to your chosen development domain (eg. `fabrica.dev`) by automatically modifying the local `hosts` file, for no-fuss browser access.
     * Automatically installs all the required software ready to start developing, including the latest version of WordPress and your plugins of choice (you just list them in the config file), as well as build, optimization and deployment tools.
 * **Allows you to write cleaner, more logical and more beautiful code (if you want to)...**
     * ... with templates written in [Twig](http://twig.sensiolabs.org/) rather than directly in PHP.
 Preinstalls the revolutionary [Timber](https://upstatement.com/timber/) to bring MVC-like separation of concerns to WP development, separating data processing and analytical logic from presentation, leading to more elegant and maintainable templates, eradicating `<?php` `?>` tag-itis forever, and preserving your sanity.
 A genuine 'never go back' improvement.